YohanBeattie/Cyber-tools/README.md

 sudo apt install ./feroxbuster_*_amd64.deb
 ```
 Moreover you need to have clone the Seclists repo in /usr/share/wordlists (be sure to check the typo SecLists and Seclists) before being able to run the command.

+## Disclaimer

+**Legal Notice**:
+&nbsp;&nbsp;&nbsp;&nbsp;Unauthorized use of this tool on systems or networks without explicit authorization from the respective owners may violate applicable laws and regulations.
+Users are responsible for ensuring compliance with legal and ethical standards governing cybersecurity testing and assessments.
+The owner of this tool is not responsible for any unauthorized access or malicious use of the tool.